GiovanniDicanio/UnicodeConvStd/README.md

     std::wstring Utf16FromUtf8(std::string_view utf8)
 ```

-For these functions, I used the *ResultFromSource* coding convention.
-In this way, the return value is put on the left, and the argument on the right,
-like in: `result = Conversion(source)`.

 These functions live under the `UnicodeConvStd` namespace.

 This code compiles cleanly at warning level 4 (`/W4`)